 4. Soon you’ll find yourself thinking differently about yourself, and that will spill over into your relationships with others.
 You’ll have more grace, more patience, and more love.
 I don’t know how it works or why it works, but it does.

 Are you in?
 Great!
-Grab the button and post it on your blog, mostly as a reminder to yourself.
+Copy and paste this button on your blog, mostly as a reminder to yourself.
 You can leave your baggage here.